yarapavan/pydatasentry/README.rst

 share models and results with peers, search past results to avoid repition of work.

+Note that code is very alpha.
+Expect it to break often.
+Please try it out and give me feedback/create issues.

 Please see `docs`_ for detailed documentation.

 .. _docs: http://pydatasentry.readthedocs.org/en/latest/